£16000 - £21000 per annum + inclusive of £60 sleep in allowance

 Alexandra Watts RGN

-We are looking to appoint enthusiastic Support Workers who have Children's Residential Support Work experience to join a small independent Therapeutic Community in a rural setting in Wiltshire.
+We are looking to appoint enthusiastic and committed individuals for Support Worker jobs in a small independent Therapeutic Community in a rural setting in Wiltshire.
 You will be offering Residential Support to Children and Young People who have had a traumatic upbringing and display challenging behaviours.

 The company is committed to Safeguarding and promoting the welfare of young people.
 All applicants are expected to share this commitment and as such, all successful candidates will be required to complete an enhanced Disclosure and Barring check.

 Salary: £21,000 per year - this is a basic salary of £16,000 a year plus £60 per sleep in shift.

 Week 3: Tues, Fri

 Shifts are 24hr sleep in shifts - 07:30am - 07:30am

 - Enthusiastic and empathetic nature with the ability to work with challenging behaviours